Biography

 Meet Dr. Boyd

-Lymphedema and Breast Reconstruction in Dallas, TX
+Microsurgical Breast Reconstruction Surgeon in Dallas, Texas

 “If there is something I can do to alleviate the one thing weighing a patient down and preventing them from living their everyday life or the life they imagined after having cancer, it’s my duty as a surgeon to help.”